EmbedJournal/embedjournal/_posts/2013-07-21-stepper-motors-introduction-and-working-principle.md

 **Variable Reluctance (VR) stepper motor**

-The variable reluctance stepper motors are those which have a rotor made of ferromagnetic substances.
+The Variable Reluctance stepper motors are those which have a rotor made of ferromagnetic substances.
 Hence when the stator is excited it becomes an electromagnet and the rotor feels a pull in that direction.
 The ferromagnetic substance always tries to align itself in the minimum reluctance path.

-By exciting the coils, a magnetic field is procured and air gap reluctance is varied.
+By exciting the coils, a magnetic field is produced and air gap reluctance is varied.
 Hence it is called a variable reluctance stepper motor.
 In this motor, the direction of the motor is independent of the direction of the current flow in the windings.

 **Permanent Magnet (PM) stepper motor**